-The quantum dynamics (i.e., time evolution) of conducting electrons obeys the Hamiltonian~(\ref{Dynamics_Metal}) (e.g., $f_{\bm q,\alpha}(t)=e^{iH_{\textrm{NM}}t/\hbar}f_{\bm q,\alpha}e^{-iH_{\textrm{NM}}t/\hbar}$), but it is known that in a bilayer (or multilayer) system consisting of a normal metal and a magnet, a spin-dependent chemical potential~\cite{Cornelissen2016,Maekawa2017} appear in the vicinity of the interface when a nonequilibrium steady state (NESS) is realized by applying an external force (an electric field, a temperature gradient, etc.) to the system.
+The quantum dynamics (i.e., time evolution) of conducting electrons obeys the Hamiltonian~(\ref{Dynamics_Metal}) (e.g., $f_{\bm q,\alpha}(t)=e^{iH_{\textrm{NM}}t/\hbar}f_{\bm q,\alpha}e^{-iH_{\textrm{NM}}t/\hbar}$).
+However, in a bilayer (or multilayer) system consisting of a normal metal and a magnet, a spin-dependent chemical potential~\cite{Cornelissen2016,Maekawa2017} appears in the vicinity of the interface when an nonequilibrium steady state (NESS) is realized by applying an external force (an electric field, a temperature gradient, etc.) to the system.
 Therefore, to describe such NESSs, we also define another Hamiltonian for the metal~\cite{Kato2020}: